GuilhermeSanches/Genetic-Algorithm-framework-with-TypeScript/README.md

-# Genetic Algorithm framework with TypeScript
+# What is HollandTS ?

-Framework using TypeScript language to resolve problems which need of genetic algorithm.
+HollandTS is a Framework developed in TypeScript to help solving genetic algorithm problems.

 Based on https://github.com/univas/AG2016/